Network coin supply approaches

 Advantages

-Preserves purchasing power - Contractionary coin supply would more easily hold it purchasing power as less network coins would be being used across the economy over time.
-The value of the network coin relative to goods and services would increase over time.
+Preserves purchasing power - A contractionary coin supply would more easily hold it purchasing power as a reducing amount of network coins would be used across the economy over time.
+The value of the network coin relative to goods and services would likely increase over time.

 Lower risk of asset bubbles - Less availability of the network coin should limit the amount of riskier borrowing and speculation in the economy.